-Dr Gillian O'Brien is Reader in Modern Irish History and Programme Leader for the MA in Modern History at the Liverpool John Moores University.
+Gillian O'Brien is Professor of Public History at the Liverpool John Moores University.

 Gillian is the author of 'The Darkness Echoing: Exploring Ireland's Places of Famine, Death and Rebellion' (2020) and "Blood Runs Green: The Murder that Transfixed Gilded Age Chicago" (2015), and co-editor of 'Georgian Dublin' and 'Portraits of the City: Dublin and the Wider World'.